SaiPranaviKurapati/AWS-Enterprise-Application/README.md

 The frontend procedure for processing files, submitting user input, and initiating backend activities within the project has been described in depth in this document.
 This method shows how to combine a React frontend with a variety of AWS services to create a seamless file processing and data management system.

+## References Used for Coding

+The resources include:

+- **YouTube tutorials**: Various tutorials were watched to gain a deeper understanding of AWS services.
+- **AWS Documentation**: The official AWS documentation was referred to for detailed steps of implementation.
+Some of the specific pages consulted include:

+  - [AWS CodeCommit User Guide - Setting up for AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-notify-lambda-cc.html) - This guide helped in setting up notifications for AWS Lambda with AWS CodeCommit.

+  - [Amazon EC2 User Guide - Instance User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) - Provided information on how to make use of user data to configure instances upon startup.

+  - [Amazon S3 User Guide - Uploading Objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html) - Offered guidance on how to upload files and objects to Amazon S3.

 ## Contact

 For further information, please contact: